Qualifications: a 1.5 mile for 15:30 in Two Weeks. I'm NOT a Runner

 I.e. rather than going out for a 10-minute run, it would be better, endurance wise, to do 5 x 4 min of running with a few minutes of walking in between.

-I would concentrate two of your weekly run/walks on doing distance, i.e. with at least 20-30 minutes of running, more if you can.
+I would concentrate two or three of your weekly run/walks on doing distance, i.e. with at least 20-30 minutes of running, more if you can.
 Just walk a bit more to get your breath back if you need to.
 But do run at least 20 minutes in those two runs.

-And in two of your weekly runs I would concentrate on doing speed stuff, e.g. 10 x 1 min run, 1 min walk, in which the 1 min run is reasonably fast.
+And in one or two of your weekly runs I would concentrate on doing speed stuff, e.g. 10 x 1 min run, 1 min walk, in which the 1 min run is reasonably fast.
 This session should leave you exhausted by the end of the 10th interval.
 If you are not, then you haven't done it fast enough... :)

 This could provide some improvement over the short time period.
+Make sure that the day before the test you rest, so you get to the run well-rested.

-Given this is important for your career, I do expect sufficient willpower to keep up the running, even if it is something you really hate doing.
+(Read the following with a stern voice in your head) - Given this is important for your career, I do expect sufficient willpower to keep up the running, even if it is something you really hate doing.

 Best of luck.